PowellLab/Delroy_chapter3/README.md

 # Delroy_chapter3
 Code for analyses in Delroy et al., Divergent responses between lineages of arbuscular mycorrhizal fungi to soil phosphorus and nitrogen availability.

-Data can be found at ...
+Data can be found at [https://doi.org/10.6084/m9.figshare.24965211](https://doi.org/10.6084/m9.figshare.24965211).
+After downloading, unzip each compressed file within a subfolder named "Data", located within the main directory folder for this project.

 ## Table 1-2; S2-S3.
 • Data: BASE_brendan_20201008.tsv